Chrisslue/bpmn/bpmn-dsl/WorkflowDSL/src/main/grammars/de/monticore/bpmn/Workflow.md

 # Business Process Model and Notation (BPMN)
-The main purpose of this language is to provide a textual alternative to graphical **BPMN** modeling.
+The purpose of this language is to provide a textual alternative to graphical **BPMN** modeling.

-This BPMN language component contains
+The BPMN language consists of
-* one grammar,
+* the grammar`Workflow`
+* the component grammar `TimerConditions`
 * context conditions,
 * pretty printers, and
 * a command-line tool.